 The tendency of people to impose their own values and assumptions onto people in the new culture usually inhibits cross-cultural understanding.
-While you are abroad, you should avoid making definitive, prejudicial

-Self -analysis and open-mindedness - sounds easy right?
-It can be trickier than it seems. judgments that may result from your own cultural responses.
+While you are abroad, you should avoid making definitive, prejudicial judgments that may result from your own cultural responses.
 For example, it is best not to move rapidly to the conclusion that a native of the new culture is cheating or lying, when that person's behavior may be the result of other motives.
 You should be open-minded and receptive to different ideas, concepts and behaviors.
 A certain amount of self-analysis might reveal insight into your own motivations and value system.